chrisdhaan/CDYelpFusionKit/README.md

                               completion: @escaping (CDYelpSearchResponse?) -> Void)
 ```

-The Transactions API has a `type` parameter which allows for query results to be filtered based off one type of criteria.
+The transactions search endpoint has a `type` parameter which allows for query results to be filtered based off one type of criteria.
 The following lines of code show which transaction types can be passed into the `byType` parameter.

 ```swift
 CDYelpTransactionType.foodDelivery
 ```

-The following lines of code show an example query to the Yelp Fusion Transaction Search API.
+The following lines of code show an example query to the transactions search endpoint.

 ```swift
 yelpAPIClient.searchTransactions(byType: .foodDelivery,
                                  location: "San Francisco",
                                  latitude: nil,
                                  longitude: nil) { (response) in

   if let response = response,
       let businesses = response.businesses,
       businesses.count > 0 {